An inquiry and web platform investigating the ways in which a river’s health can be examined and understood.

 ABOUT THE ARTISTS

-is a collaborative practice between London based artists Helena Hunter and Mark Peter Wright.
-They work with scientists, technologists and communities to address issues of environmental change; combining the production of artworks with co-constructed events and live performance.
-Helena works across text, performance and film.
-Mark’s practice intersects sound art, field recording and installation.
-As a duo, they have produced projects about flooding, land degradation, air pollution, waste, and climate modelling.
-Artworks have been made with sites including a hydropower station, disused steelworks, a laboratory for ice simulation, an abandoned copper mine, and in galleries and museum collections.
-They have collaborated with scientists at The University of Cambridge, King’s College London, University College London and Royal Holloway University of London, and the University of Turku.
+Matterlurgy is a collaborative practice between London based artists Helena Hunter and Mark Peter Wright.
+They work in critical contexts of environmental change, across disciplines and media, combining the production of artworks with co-constructed events and live performance.
+They have produced projects about air pollution, river ecosystems, waste, flooding and climate modelling.
+Artworks have been made with sites including a hydropower station, disused steelworks, a laboratory for ice simulation, an abandoned copper mine, and galleries and museum collections.
+They have collaborated with scientists at The University of Cambridge, University College London, University of Sheffield, King’s College London, and Royal Holloway University of London.

 The River Networks project builds on research and conversations with Professor Philip Warren and Professor Lorraine Maltby in the Department of Plant and Animal Sciences at The University of Sheffield.
 The artists have conducted practical fieldwork along the *River Porter in Sheffield (Sep-Dec 2020) exchanging science and arts-based methods, tools and techniques.